 C&RL and C&RL News

-In 1967 the people and news portions of the journal were separately published, allowing the journal to focus on its role as a scholarly journal.
+In 1967 the people and news portions of C&RL were separately published, allowing the journal to focus on its role as a scholarly journal.
 Since 1967 College & Research Libraries News has served as the official magazine of record of the association and as a clearinghouse for news about academic libraries, librarians, and higher education.
 A history of the first 30 years of C&RL News appeared in the September 1996 issue as part of an anniversary celebration.
 In 1993 C&RL News became the first ALA print publication available through the Internet.
-In 2002 C&RL News began offering an electronic contents service and in 2002, ACRL Update, an electronic biweekly news publication, was launched to provide more current information and news.
-The full text of all C&RL News articles from January, 2004 to the present is freely available on the web at http://www.ala.org/ala/mgrps/divs/acrl/publications/crlnews/index.cfm.
+In 2002 C&RL News began offering an electronic contents service and in 2002 ACRL Update, an electronic biweekly news publication, was launched to provide more current information and news.
 RSS feeds of C&RL News contents were launched in 2008.
-A sampling of articles from each issue prior to 2004 is also available.
+The full text of all C&RL News articles from 2004 to the present is freely available to all on the web at http://crln.acrl.org.
+A project to digitize the full backfile of C&RL News and add to the website is underway.

 RBM: A Journal of Rare Books, Manuscripts, and Cultural Heritage